billfitzgerald/infosec-primer/testing_scenarios.md

 </figure>
 </div>

-These vulnerabilities do not pose an enormous risk to most end users, but they can be useful if an attacker is targeting a specific user account, such as a site administrator.
-These types of vulnerabilities are also useful when assessing the overall quality of an applications defensive security practices.
+These vulnerabilities do not pose an enormous risk to most end users, but they can be useful for an attacker targeting a specific user account, such as a site administrator.
+These types of vulnerabilities are also useful when assessing the overall quality of an application's defensive security practices.

 * * *